 After inserting the formula, you will input the forecasted expense and income data into the list.
 Now, you have the forecasted operating budget ready.

-Read more: How to Do Budgeting and Forecasting in Excel (2 Suitable Ways)
+Read more: How to Create a Project Budget in Excel

 Step 4: Insert Actual Values During Operation